stephenkostas/liferay-docs/developer/frameworks/articles/xx-web-experience-management/xx-page-fragments/05-creating-contributed-fragments.markdown

 1. In your module's `resources/` folder, create the folder structure `/com/liferay/fragments/collection/contributor/demo`.

-2. Copy a Fragment Collection into the folder.
-You can learn how to create a Fragment Collection in the [Creating Fragments section](link).
+2. Copy the Fragments you want to distribute into the folder.
+You can learn how to create a Fragments in the [Creating Fragments section](link).

 3. Create a file named `collections.json` in the same folder with this format: